TelkomIndonesia/terraform-provider-linux/docs/resources/script.md

 Block that contains commands to be uploaded and remotely executed respective to the terraform's [**Create**, **Read**, **Update**, and **Delete** phase](https://learn.hashicorp.com/tutorials/terraform/provider-use?in=terraform/providers).
 For complex commands, use [the file function](https://www.terraform.io/docs/configuration/functions/file.html).
 The following arguments are supported:

 - `create` - (Required, string) Commands that will be executed in **Create** phase.
-- `read` - (Required, string) Commands that will be executed in **Read** phase and after execution of `create` or `update` commands.
-Terraform will record the output of these commands inside `output` attributes and trigger update/recreation when it changes (in **Read** phase only).
-If the result of running these commands instead produce an error, then it will give a signal for resource recreation.
+- `read` - (Required, string) Commands that will be executed in **Read** phase and after execution of `create` or `update` commands in the respective phase.
+Terraform will record the output of these commands inside `output` attributes and trigger update/recreate when it changes in **Read** phase.
+If the result of running these commands instead produce an error, then it will give a signal to recreate the resource.
 In this scenario, user have three options before applying the changes: (1) do nothing and apply the changes since the resource has indeed become absent, (2) manually modifying the linux machine so no error will be produced in the next run, or (3) update the commands.
 If (1) is choosen then `delete` script will not be executed in **Delete** phases.
 It is recommended that this operations does not do any kind of 'write' operation or at least safe to be retried.
 - `update` - (Optional, string) Commands that will be executed in **Update** phase.
 The previous `output` are accessible from stdin.
-Omiting this will trigger resource recreation (**Delete** -> **Create**) each time terraform detect changes.
+Note that to produce a consistent plan especially when `output` becomes a dependency for other objects, the commands should affect the value of `output` the same way as if executing the `create` commands on non-existent resource.
+Omiting this will instead tell terraform to recreate the resource each time it detect changes.
 - `delete` - (Required, string) Commands that will be executed in **Delete** phase.

 ### Updating Resource

-This resource is somewhat differ from regular terraform resource because the state does not only consist of information about the actual resource, but also the instructions to CRUD the resource.
+This resource is somewhat different from regular terraform resource because it does not only define the information about the actual resource, but also the instructions to CRUD the resource.
 Among these arguments, `lifecycle_commands` and `interpreter` are considered as instructions while the rest are considered as the actual data.
 A special course of actions must be taken when these arguments are updated, or else user would get undesired behavior such as `update` command being executed when updating only the `delete` commands.

-As such, if `lifecycle_commands` and/or `interpreter` are updated, then no commands will be executed--except for the current `read` commands using the existing `interpreter`, where the outcomes will be ignored--.
+As such, if `lifecycle_commands` and/or `interpreter` are updated, it will first execute the current `read` commands with the existing `interpreter` (since this is unavoidable) and then either the new `read` commands if its changes or no commands at all.
 At the same time, no changes to other arguments are allowed, or else an error will be thrown.
 When successfully updated through `terraform apply`, the next terraform execution will use these new instructions and update to other arguments are allowed.

 ## Attribute Reference